 Virtual Safe Havens

-- Epsom Virtual Safe Haven, open 6-11pm: click here
+Epsom virtual Safe Haven, open 6-11pm daily: click here

-- Guildford Virtual Safe Haven, open 6-11pm: click here
+Guildford virtual Safe Haven, open 6-11pm daily: click here

-- Redhill Virtual Safe Haven, open 6-11pm: click here
+Redhill virtual Safe Haven, open 6-11pm daily: click here

-- Woking Virtual Safe Haven, open 6-11pm: click here
+Woking virtual Safe Haven, open 6-11pm daily: click here

 Who will the virtual Safe Haven be particularly helpful for?

-- Adults who are experiencing mental health or emotional wellbeing crisis but are unable to visit their local safe haven in person
+- Adults experiencing a mental health or emotional wellbeing crisis who are unable to visit a Safe Haven

-- Carers who may be unable to leave their cared for person alone to visit a local safe haven
+- Carers who may be unable to leave the person they are supporting to visit a Safe Haven

-- People who may be self-isolating or shielding but may also be experiencing a mental health crisis
+- People who are self-isolating or shielding and also experiencing a mental health crisis

 - People in remote locations with transport challenges